Vertical Ethiopia: Climbing Toward Possibility in the Horn of Africa.

 Told through a series of vignettes that reveal what it means to climb, to travel, and to explore, Vertical Ethiopia looks closely at the intersections between adventure and culture, history and opportunity.

 Vertical Ethiopia was published by Shama Publishing, an Ethiopian Publisher.
-The book is thus a collaborative African product with over half of the first print run having been sent to Addis Ababa for in-country sale.
+This collaborative work process resulted in over half of the first print run having been sent to Addis Ababa for in-country sale.

 Behind the Book